starovoitovs/starovoitovs.github.io/_posts/2023-01-29-generative-modelling-of-sea-surface-temperature-with-normalizing-flows.markdown

 *Histograms of the 1D (in orange) and 2D marginals sampled from the modelled distribution,<br>with additional depiction of the 1D marginals on the test set (in blue).*

 If we compare with the marginals of the data distribution on the figure at the beginning of the article, we can see that the normalizing flow has been able to accurately represent the complex non-linearities of the density, while accurately capturing both 1D marginals and dependency between different stations.

-> The code for this article is available on [github](https://github.com/saschagaudlitz/Flash).

 # References